 If there's any negative perspective of the island, it would probably be that Cyprus is in a sense a bit behind compared to most European countries.

-In other words, it's a little bit of a village life.
+Be prepared to live a bit of a village life.

-Things work out fine in the end, but for example, you might need more patience when dealing with local authorities, banks and so on.
+For example, you might need more patience when dealing with local authorities, banks and so on.
 Infrastructure is not very developed.
-Each building looks a little different.
 You never know when things are open, and so on.

 Personally, it's just part of the charm for me.
 But if you want to live in a modern, structured society, Cyprus might not make the top of the list.